 - Additional Info – The Horror!

-Note – Of course our review and rating of this ride should all be taken tongue in cheek, the ride is a pleasant boat ride through an attraction filled with colorful and fun scenes depicting happy children accompanied by an insanely catchy and repetitive song.
-No one will be traumatized and kids will not fear to return to theme parks.
+Note – Of course, our review and rating of this ride should all be taken tongue in cheek, the ride is a pleasant boat ride through an attraction filled with colorful and fun scenes depicting happy children accompanied by an insanely catchy and repetitive song.
+No one will be traumatized and kids will not fear returning to theme parks.
 It’s just very weird and the song is seriously annoying, which freaks us out a little.
-Bt really it’s fun to be freaked outright?
+But really it’s fun to be freaked outright?

 What is It’s A Small World